diasculengadaniel/animout/README.md

 # AnimOut
-A web site to watch and dowload animes developed in java with jsp
+A web site to watch and download animes developed in java with jsp